tayapro/wizy/README.md

 ### F14 Champions page - initial champion's list

-When you first visit the site or after clearing the cache, the site loads an initial list of champions from local storage.
+When you first visit the site or after clearing the cache, the site loads an initial list of champions from localStorage.

 The structure of `Champions` record: